BenLanglois/functional-turing-machine/README.md

 ### Goal
 Create an interpreter for a language inspired by Turing Machines, but with the ability to create functions

+### TODO
+- Write more examples
+- Update readme with instructions/documentation
-Also, create a GUI for running Functional Turing Machine scripts (maybe)
+- Create a GUI (maybe)
+- Clean up function calling code